andreavallati/SolidPrinciples/SolidPrinciples/SOLID.Combined/README.md

 **Files:**
 - `LSP/OrderHandlers.cs`

 **Why it matters here:** You can process any order type through the same interface.
-The `OrderFulfillmentService` doesn't need to know which specific handler it's using�polymorphism just works.
+The `OrderFulfillmentService` doesn't need to know which specific handler it's using—polymorphism just works.

 ---